ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 Multiple application categories were included in these measurements:

-- off-the-shelf applications, such as:
+- Off-the-shelf applications, such as:
   - [Spring PetClinic](https://github.com/spring-projects/spring-petclinic) Application
   - [Quarkus Hibernate ORM Panache](https://github.com/quarkusio/quarkus-quickstarts/tree/main/hibernate-orm-panache-quickstart)
   - [Renaissance](https://github.com/renaissance-benchmarks/renaissance) Benchmark Suite
-- custom-made Java applications relying on specific (but extremly common) code patterns, such as:
+- Custom-made Java applications relying on specific (but extremly common) code patterns, such as:
-  - logging patterns
+  - Logging patterns
-  - memory access patterns
+  - Memory access patterns
-  - throwing exception patterns
+  - Throwing exception patterns
-  - (sorting) algorithms complexities
+  - (Sorting) algorithms complexities
-  - virtual calls
+  - Virtual calls

 In addition to these categories, a baseline measurement of the system's power consumption while it is idle or running minimal background processes is provided.
-This will help establish a reference point.
+This establishes a reference point.

-Multiple measurements were taken within each category.
-The results were aggregated using the arithmetic mean (average), and a margin of error was calculated based on a [confidence](https://en.wikipedia.org/wiki/Confidence_interval) interval for each group.
-This error score is depicted in each bar plot to provide additional information.

-To enable a high-level comparison of overall power consumption scores across different JVMs, the normalized [geometric mean](https://en.wikipedia.org/wiki/Geometric_mean) was calculated across all categories.
-This serves as an informative metric for assessing relative power consumption.

 ### JVM Coverage

-The list of included JMVs on arch x86_64 is:
+The list of included JMVs is:

 No. | JVM distribution                                                                       | JDK version |Architecture
 ----|----------------------------------------------------------------------------------------|-------------|---------------